siruzhong/MM24-UrbanCross/README.md

-# UrbanCross: Enhancing Satellite Image-Text # UrbanCross: Enhancing Satellite Image-Text Retrieval with Cross-Domain Adaptation [MM 2024]
+# UrbanCross: Enhancing Satellite Image-Text Retrieval with Cross-Domain Adaptation [MM 2024]

 This repository contains the implementation of our manuscript titled "[UrbanCross: Enhancing Satellite Image-Text Retrieval with Cross-Domain Adaptation](https://arxiv.org/pdf/2404.14241.pdf)", which has been accepted for publication at the ACM Multimedia Conference 2024.